ms-jpq/chadtree/README.md

 ### I like refinement

-- Automatically move cursor to new file upon creation / renaming
+- Maintain cursor position on relevant files even when during movements.

 - Maintain selection when copying, moving files

-- Maintain cursor position when moving re-homing root view

 - Mimetype warning (so you don't accidently open an image)